Chilblains Melbourne

 Chilblains are a reaction caused by the skin’s exposure to cold temperature.
 They are most common in people who have poor circulation or who have a condition that affects their circulation such as diabetes, vasculitis or Raynaud’s disease.

 Sudden temperature changes to the skin can also exacerbate chilblains.
-When the skin is cold, blood vessels constrict and when the skin is exposed to heat, blood vessels dilate and become wider.
+When the skin is cold, blood vessels constrict, especially the small blood vessels just below the skin’s surface, and when the skin is exposed to heat, blood vessels dilate and become wider.
 When this constriction and dilation of blood vessels occurs too quickly, damage to the vessels can occur and fluid can leak into the surrounding tissue causing inflammation and a chilblain.

 Chilblain diagnosis

-Chilblains are easily diagnosed clinically by our Melbourne podiatrists, who are experts in identifying skin conditions of the foot without the need for further tests.
+Chilblains are diagnosed based on clinical examination and typical symptoms by our Melbourne podiatrists, who are experts in identifying skin conditions of the foot.
+To diagnose chilblains, a podiatrist will assess the appearance of the affected skin and may perform further tests, such as blood tests or skin sample analysis, if necessary to differentiate it from other conditions.
 Our podiatrists can also test your foot circulation to see if you might be more prone to chilblains.

 Podiatry treatment for chilblains